 The Romantic Road Travel Guide

-Easy to follow, with brown signs posted in several languages, the Romantic Road is an ideal route for seeing fairytale castles and quintessentially German towns, but is so popular that many of the best sites tend to be overrun with tourists in the peak summer months (June to August).
+Easy to follow, with signs posted in several languages, the Romantic Road is an ideal route for seeing fairytale castles and charming, quintessentially German towns.
+Travellers should note that the route is so popular now that the best sites tend to be overrun with tourists in the peak summer months (June to August).
+Spring and autumn are good alternatives for those who prefer to skip the crowds.

-There are many ways to travel the Romantic Road: by train, bus tour, car, or even bicycle.
-Hop-on, hop-off bus tickets are available from Frankfurt, and you can also hire bicycles at any train station for only a few euros if you have a valid train ticket.
+There are many ways to travel the Romantic Road: by train, bus tour, car or even bicycle.
+Hop-on, hop-off bus tickets are available from Frankfurt, and bicycles can be hired at any train station for only a few euros.

 Become our The Romantic Road Travel Expert